UKGovernmentBEIS/inspect_ai/src/inspect_ai/solver/_subtask/README.md

 Our goal is to identify the lower level capabilities common to agent frameworks and provide an inspect-native implementation of them.
 The hope is that this will enable both "bare metal" agent development (just using Inspect w/ no extra libraries) as well as free higher level agent frameworks from many lower level concerns (e.g. state-tracking, observability, managing sub-agents, etc.).
 Ideally, core agents could be implemented using Inspect primitives only, and then be re-used in both bare-metal evals as well as evals that use additional abstractions from an agent framework.

-You can find the initial implementation of these features on the [feature/subtasks](https://github.com/AI-Safety-Institute/inspect_ai/tree/feature/subtasks) branch.

 ## Tool Use

 Previously, tool use in Inspect required the use of the higher level `generate()` function passed to solvers.
 We've now refactored things so that its easy to code the equivalent of the `generate()` function even when using lower-level direct interactions w/ LLMs.
 For example: